Active games

 It seemed—and still does—like his career at the top level of chess was over.
 A sad end for one of the most prestigious talents of his generation, which included Carlsen.

 But in the March list released over the weekend, Karjakin was suddenly back a number-10 with a FIDE rating of 2750, displacing India's World Champion GM Gukesh D who fell to 11.
-FIDE's relaxation of its restrictions on Russian involvement in chess following last December's General Assembly appear to have changed something.
+The disgraced GM had, it appeared, arranged two private games against a junior in order to get back on it.

 Karjakin reacted with relish at his new position, posting this on X: